puppetlabs/puppetlabs-apache/README.md

 For the `alias`, `aliasmatch`, `scriptalias` and `scriptaliasmatch` keys to work, each needs a corresponding context, such as `<Directory /path/to/directory>` or `<Location /some/location/here>`.
 Puppet creates the directives in the order specified in the `aliases` parameter.
 As described in the [`mod_alias`][] documentation, add more specific `alias`, `aliasmatch`, `scriptalias` or `scriptaliasmatch` parameters before the more general ones to avoid shadowing.

-> **Note**: Use the `aliases` parameter instead of the `scriptaliases` parameter because you can precisely control the various alias directives' order.
+> **Note**: Use the `aliases` parameter instead of the `scriptaliases` parameter because you can precisely control the order of various alias directives.
 Defining `ScriptAliases` using the `scriptaliases` parameter means *all* `ScriptAlias` directives will come after *all* `Alias` directives, which can lead to `Alias` directives shadowing `ScriptAlias` directives.
-This often causes problems, for example with Nagios.
+This often causes problems; for example, this could cause problems with Nagios.

-If [`apache::mod::passenger`][] is loaded and `PassengerHighPerformance` is '`true`', the `Alias` directive might not be able to honor the `PassengerEnabled => off` statement.
+If [`apache::mod::passenger`][] is loaded and `PassengerHighPerformance` is `true`, the `Alias` directive might not be able to honor the `PassengerEnabled => off` statement.
 See [this article](http://www.conandalton.net/2010/06/passengerenabled-off-not-working.html) for details.

 ##### `allow_encoded_slashes`

 Sets the [`AllowEncodedSlashes`][] declaration for the virtual host, overriding the server default.
 This modifies the virtual host responses to URLs with `\` and `/` characters.
-Valid options: 'nodecode', 'off', 'on'.
-Default: `undef`, which omits the declaration from the server configuration and selects the Apache default setting of `Off`.
+Values: 'nodecode', 'off', 'on'.
+The default setting omits the declaration from the server configuration and selects the Apache default setting of 'Off'.

+Default: `undef`

 ##### `block`

 Specifies the list of things to which Apache blocks access.
 Valid option: 'scm', which blocks web access to `.svn`, `.git`, and `.bzr` directories.

 Default: an empty [array][].

 ##### `cas_attribute_prefix`

 Adds a header with the value of this header being the attribute values when SAML validation is enabled.

-Defaults to the value set by [`apache::mod::auth_cas`][]
+Defaults: The value set by [`apache::mod::auth_cas`][].

 ##### `cas_attribute_delimiter`

-The delimiter between attribute values in the header created by `cas_attribute_prefix`.
-Defaults to the value set by [`apache::mod::auth_cas`][]
+Sets the delimiter between attribute values in the header created by `cas_attribute_prefix`.

+Default: The value set by [`apache::mod::auth_cas`][].

 ##### `cas_login_url`

 Sets the URL to which the module redirects users when they attempt to access a CAS-protected resource and don't have an active session.

-Defaults to the value set by [`apache::mod::auth_cas`][]
+Default: The value set by [`apache::mod::auth_cas`][].

 ##### `cas_scrub_request_headers`

 Remove inbound request headers that may have special meaning within mod_auth_cas.

-Defaults to the value set by [`apache::mod::auth_cas`][]
+Default: The value set by [`apache::mod::auth_cas`][].

 ##### `cas_sso_enabled`

 Enables experimental support for single sign out (may mangle POST data).

-Defaults to the value set by [`apache::mod::auth_cas`][]
+Default: The value set by [`apache::mod::auth_cas`][].

 ##### `cas_validate_saml`

 Parse response from CAS server for SAML.
-Defaults to the value set by [`apache::mod::auth_cas`][]
+Default: The value set by [`apache::mod::auth_cas`][].

 ##### `cas_validate_url`

 Sets the URL to use when validating a client-presented ticket in an HTTP query string.

-Defaults to the value set by [`apache::mod::auth_cas`][]
+Defaults to the value set by [`apache::mod::auth_cas`][].

 ##### `custom_fragment`

 Passes a string of custom configuration directives to place at the end of the virtual host configuration.

 Default: `undef`.

 ##### `default_vhost`

 Sets a given `apache::vhost` defined type as the default to serve requests that do not match any other `apache::vhost` defined types.

 Default: `false`.

 ##### `directories`